 “Cooking outdoors has its risks, but they can be reduced by taking the right precautions and following safety procedures,” said Ross McRoy, president of Enviro-Log.
 “We urge people not to wait until after an accident has already happened to think about grilling safety.
 Please consider the following safety tips to help you avoid outdoor cooking accidents.”

 Safety First: Never leave your grill or open fire unattended and keep children and pets away from the fire and cooking area.
+You may want to go to WTA and do a first aid course so that way you can treat anyone who gets hurt on the job.
 Have a fire extinguisher nearby in case of emergency.

 Read the Manual: Not all grills are the same.
 Always read your grill’s instruction manual and consult the manufacturer about the proper use of your grill, firepit, or chiminea before use.